6 Best Marketing Tactics for remodeling contractors

-Are you overwhelmed with where you should be investing your time and marketing dollars?
+Are you an overwhelmed remodeling contractor?
+Not sure where you should be investing your time and marketing dollars?
 Most small business owners in the home remodeling industry are.
 You are busy with customers and running a company; who even has time for marketing?!

 On top of that, you could spend hours researching marketing solutions online, simply ending in a more confused state than when you started.
 Believe me; I’ve been there.

-My goal is to give you a simple, yet effective industry specific list of basic marketing tactics in this blog post – six to be exact.
+My goal is to give you a simple, yet effective industry specific list of basic marketing tactics for home remodeling professionals in this blog post – six to be exact.
 Choose the ones that make sense for your company and target market, and ignore the rest.
 The companies with the best marketing don’t do EVERYTHING; they do specific tactics well, and consistently.

 Our advice.
 Keep it simple.
 Focus on the basics.
 Once you do those well, expand your marketing into other areas if you choose.

 You may be the marketing genius in your company, if so, bravo!
 You have the luxury to decide if you want to implement your ideas on a daily basis or hire someone to carry out your vision.

 If you don’t have time or marketing just isn’t your thing, bravo again for knowing your limits.
 Marketing is something you want to do well.
 Your image is on the line.
 Find either an experienced individual or marketing company to guide you.